karlhadwen/blackjackmultiplayer/README.md

 Blackjack
 =========

 Local multiplayer blackjack built using Qt Creator 5.1.1 (C++); Runs by using a server and client.
+This project also has Doxygen documentation included for both client and server applications.

 How to load, run and setup the build directory
 =========